Can I apply for spring admission?

 Do students work while attending the program?

-A majority of our students work part-time while attending school, but normally they are working in academic appointments.
+A majority of our students work part-time while attending school.
 The course load is sufficiently heavy that students, particularly during the first year, should not plan a very heavy work schedule.
+Many of our on-campus students work in on-campus academic appointments (teaching and research assistants).

 What are academic appointments?